tharsoma/mec-mini-projects/capstone-project/Flask/README.txt

 This will return a forecast by its file name.

 http://127.0.0.1:5000/forecast/latest/<string:ticker>
-This will the most recent forecast that was generated.
+This will return the most recent forecast that was generated.

+Conclusion
+    This project covers most of the topics that were covered in the course.
+There are still many improvements that can be done to this project.
+However, this project covers the basics of data scraping, data wrangling, using linear regression ML model.